cfortuner/jarvis/README.md

 # Verify Selenium is installed correctly
 python -m scratch.selenium_example

-# Run the main app (then click Record and "Switch to Chrome")
+# Run the Kivy app (then click Record and "Switch to Chrome")
 python main.py

+# OR, run the electron app
+python electron.py

+# And in prophet...
+npm install
+npm run start
 ```

 ## Testing